Lils Mackintosh: Transition to jazz

 Being an artist with the desire to develop and transform, Mackintosh took a different take on her career when she formed the 'Lils Mackintosh & The Swing Cats' band in 1998.
 This period also marked the return to the theatre, with the Jazznight theatre tour, together with the Beets Brothers, the Stylus Horns and the Rosenberg Trio.

 Her fourth studio album, Black girl, produced by the renowned saxophone player Hans Dulfer, is a tribute to the American blues singer and guitar player Huddie Ledbetter.
 The album was released in 1999 and made a big impression in the jazz scene.
 This, in turn, led to Mackintosh's first Edison Jazz Award.

 Published on multi-channel SACD in 2002, Mackintosh's first live endeavor was a recording session at the Bimhuis in Amsterdam, in front of a live audience.
-The album, named 'In the wee small hours of the morning' was well received by both critics and audiophiles.
+The album, named In the wee small hours of the morning was well received by both critics and audiophiles.

 That same year the Beets Brothers released the first-ever Dutch jazz DVD, featuring Mackintosh and Hans Dulfer.

 A close collaboration with saxophone player Wouter Kiers led to the release of the concept album Comes love in 2005.
 All of the songs deal with different aspects of love and relationships.

 After a period of extensive touring in Europe, Mackintosh released the album About crazy.
 This 2008 album is an intimate portrait of an artist who has seen significant ups and downs in her personal life.
 Mackintosh also used the classic Hammond organ to create a distinctive moody and melancholic sound.
-The album coincidentally marked the start of her long term collaboration with the Dutch saxophone player Clous van Mechelen.
+The album coincidentally marked the start of her long-term collaboration with the Dutch saxophone player Clous van Mechelen.

 The release of the 2010 album A fine romance is an audiophile's delight.
 This was actually a remastering of Mackintosh's debut album.
-In this version, extra care was taken in finding the right balance between voice and band, and achieving the highest possible sound quality.
+In this version, extra care was taken in finding the right balance between voice and band to achieve the highest possible sound quality.
 The album is a classic demo disc for the demonstration of high-end audio systems.

 Masterclasses

-Mackintosh learned most of her craft by doing many performances, and has always had the desire to share her knowledge, experience and mostly her passion for singing.
+Mackintosh learned most of her craft by doing many performances, and had always had the desire to share her knowledge, experience and mostly her passion for singing.
 In 1995 Mackintosh started giving masterclasses and workshops, at jazz festivals and in theatres.
 In these master classes Mackintosh used her experience to help aspiring singers further develop their voices, to use the stage to their advantage, and above all, to emote.

-Nowadays, Mackintosh does a monthly masterclass in Amsterdam.
+She later held monthly masterclasses in Amsterdam.

-Future projects

-2012 marks the celebration of Mackintosh's 40-year anniversary as an artist, which will result in the release of a new live CD.
-Mackintosh will record this album together with the renowned Jazz Orchestra of the Concertgebouw.